borg286/sevtech/README.md

 * Think big, plan ahead, don't get stuck in a small base in ages 1 and 2 since age 3 involves a lot of multiblock machines that will require a lot of space.

 * Save your iron, you will need a lot of it and it's not as common as in regular modded mc.

-* You can make glass panes quickly by first dying glass, then crafting 6 of them like normal.

 * Once you unlock JourneyMap, which is possible this Age, you can shift+right click  (NOT WITH AN EMPTY HAND, BUT WITH SOMETHING IN IT) on an ore sample to automatically create a waypoint.
 No more marking your veins manually in the atlas!